daypack-dev/daypack-lib/README.md

 ## Architecture and design

-- As mentioned above, Daypack is not very smart, and just bruteforces for solutions

-  - Essentially it does a Depth-first Search on a schedule tree, where
+- Overall, the search procedure is just backtracking with pruning implemented using lazy sequences

+- The search tree is as follows

   - Each node represents a schedule

   - Each branch represents a possible way of handling a task scheduling request, i.e. possible scheduling choice that leads to another schedule

-  - Computing the entire tree obviously explodes in time complexity as well as memory complexity

-  - The solution used is lazy construction of said tree, which in essence means

-    - Only one branch of the tree is stored in the memory at any given point (branch picked follows DFS pattern), this flattens the memory complexity

-    - Still carry the same time complexity for generation of a single schedule, though generating first schedule is a lot faster than generating all schedules in practice/most cases

-  - Finally, it's not just completely random bruteforcing, `daypack_lib` has a (heavy) set of utilities for dealing with time, and can for example extract free time slots.
-    A lot of pruning of computation is done as a result.

 - More detailed docs on the way